s0urav6529/softcopy-note/README.md

     <http://localhost:8000/admin/resetPassword>

 custom as your need.
-Then you will get the token from this link for further use.
+Then you will get the token from this 🔗 for further use.

 # mongoose